TabbyML/tabby/website/blog/2023-11-13-model-evaluation/index.md

 ### 💾 [RepoCoder: Repository-Level Code Completion Through Iterative Retrieval and Generation](https://arxiv.org/abs/2303.12570)

 **RepoCoder** presents an innovative approach of combining similarity-based retriever and LLM prediction into an ***iterative** retrieval-generation pipeline*.
-To demostrate the effectiveness of this method, authors also introduced ***RepoEval***, covering scenarios like line, API invocation, and function body completion from high quality real-world repositories.
+To demonstrate the effectiveness of this method, authors also introduced ***RepoEval***, covering scenarios like line, API invocation, and function body completion from high quality real-world repositories.

 ![repocoder](./repocoder.png)